raymondEhlers/aliceDockerCVMFS/README.md

 ## Compile Your Own Code

 The work flow here is that you develop in your normal install of AliPhysics on your system (ie that you installed via the automatic or manual installation instructions).
 Once you are done developing, you load all of the dependencies in CVMFS, compile in the Docker container, and then you work as normal (test, run over data, etc).
-If you need to make changes to your code, you can edit the file either in
+If you need to make changes to your code, you can edit the file either on the host (your Mac OS X or Linux machine) or inside of the container -

 Note: If your code is stand-alone from packages (ie. If it is not contained in a package, such that you would need to recompile it), then you can just use the method [above](#pre-built-packages).